Josephine Miles

 Josephine Louise Miles (June 11, 1911 – May 12, 1985) was an American poet and literary critic; the first woman tenured in the English department at the University of California, Berkeley.
 She wrote over a dozen books of poetry and several works of criticism.
-She was a foundational scholar of quantitative and computational methods, and is considered a pioneer of the field of digital humanities.
-Benjamin H. Lehman and Josephine Miles' interdepartmental "Prose Improvement Project" was the basis for James Gray's Bay Area Writing Project, which later become the National Writing Project.
+Miles was a foundational scholar of quantitative and computational methods, and is considered a pioneer of the field of digital humanities.
+Benjamin H. Lehman and Josephine Miles' interdepartmental "Prose Improvement Project" was the basis for James Gray's Bay Area Writing Project, which later became the National Writing Project.
 The "Prose Improvement Project" was one of the first efforts at creating a writing across the curriculum program.

 Early life and education

 Miles was born in Chicago, in 1911.
 When she was young, her family moved to Southern California.
 Due to disabling arthritis, she was educated at home by tutors, but was able to graduate from Los Angeles High School in a class that included the composer John Cage.

 In reference to her lifelong disability, Thom Gunn recollected that "The unavoidable first fact about Josephine Miles was physical.
 As a young child she contracted a form of degenerative arthritis so severe that it left her limbs deformed and crippled.
 As a result, she could not be left alone in a house, she could not handle a mug...she could not use a typewriter; and she could neither walk nor operate a wheelchair."

 Miles attended the University of California, Los Angeles, where she earned a bachelor's degree in English literature before moving to Berkeley to pursue a doctorate.
 She received a Fellowship from the American Association of University Women in 1939.
 Her dissertation work on Wordsworth led to Wordsworth and the Vocabulary of Emotion, published in 1942.